harshalbhakta/gogo-knows/VIM.md

 ### Text manipulation

-    cw  - Change current word to a new word r   - Replace one character at the cursor position R   - Begin overstrike or replace mode – use ESC key to exit o   - Open a new line below and insert.
+    ciw - Change entire word to a new word cw  - Change current word to a new word from current cursor position r   - Replace one character at the cursor position R   - Begin overstrike or replace mode – use ESC key to exit o   - Open a new line below and insert.